 By default, Backblaze Personal backup will automatically test your connection to our data centers, then use performance settings to maximize your backup speed while avoiding major impacts to your regular computer usage.

 If you have a faster connection and you'd like to try maximizing our utilization of your bandwidth, you can disable the Automatic Threading/Throttle setting and slide the Manual Throttle setting to the right to back up faster.
 We have guides on accessing these settings for Mac and Windows.

-Backblaze can backup as fast as your Internet connection allows.
-By default, Backblaze backs up at 256 kbps (about 3 GB/day.)
-However, if you have a faster connection, you can slide the Throttle setting to the right to backup faster.
-Test your connection using our Speed Test.
-If you are not able to backup at the speed shown by the Speed Test, the three most common reasons are:
+You can test your connection to the Backblaze Personal Backup data centers by using our Speed Test.
+If you are not able to back up at the speed shown by the Speed Test, the most common reasons are: